Edcorp844/Classroom-Object_Oriented_Language-compiler/README.md

 > [!NOTE]
 > This is project contains some extra features compared to the standard COOL
 > language.
-This is because I want to be able to do interop with assembly code.
+This is because We want to be able to do interop with assembly code.

 The compiler is written in C and it generates assembly code for x86-64.
 More over, the compiler will run the `fasm` assembler to generate an object file and